In the field of design, having a structured and systematic approach is crucial for achieving successful outcomes.

 Definition

-It is called “Double Diamond” because it consists of two diamond-shaped diagrams, each representing a different phase of the process.
+It is called “Double Diamond” because it consists of two diamond-shaped diagrams, each representing a different process phase.

-The process emphasizes divergent thinking (expanding possibilities) and convergent thinking (narrowing down options) to arrive at effective solutions.
+The process emphasizes divergent thinking (expanding possibilities) and convergent thinking (narrowing down options) to arrive at practical solutions.

 Importance of the Double Diamond Process

-Secondly, it promotes collaboration and cross-functional teamwork, as it involves multiple stakeholders in problem-solving.
+Secondly, it promotes collaboration and cross-functional teamwork, involving multiple stakeholders in problem-solving.

 Lastly, it provides a structured framework that helps designers and teams stay focused and organized, reducing the risk of overlooking important aspects of the design challenge.